hyurl/context-throttle/README.md

 - `duration: number` The default duration in seconds to lock between two operations, the default value is `5`.
-- `useKey: string | string[]` Uses a property (or several properties) from the context object to populate hash id for storing throttle records.
-If not key is provided, the hash id will be generated according to the context itself.
+- `useKey: string | string[]` Uses a property (or several properties) from the context object to produce hash id for storing throttle records.
+If no key is provided, the hash id will be generated according to the context itself.
 - `except: (context) => boolean` The throttle rule will not be applied to the matching condition, returns `true` or `false` to indicate skipping or